Aouzou Strip: Inclusion in Italian Libya

+Chadian-Libyan conflict

-Claimed to be rich in uranium deposits, the area was the cause of dispute with Libya, which led to a war between the two countries.
-In 1973, Libya engaged in military operations in the Aouzou Strip to gain access to minerals and to use it as a base of influence in Chadian politics.
-This ultimately resulted in the Chadian–Libyan conflict.
+Claimed to be rich in uranium deposits, the area became the cause of disputes and eventually war between Chad and Libya.

+In April 1972, Libyan leader Muammar Gaddafi came to an agreement with Chadian president François Tombalbaye: Gaddafi would halt his support for FROLINAT rebels and grant a loan or payment to Chad.
+In exchange for this, Chad would break its ties to Israel and Tombalbaye would quietly accept Libya's claims to the Aouzou Strip.
+Hence, in 1973, Libya proceeded to occupy and annex the mineral-rich area without any Chadian resistance.

+However, after Tombalbaye's downfall, the relations between Libya and Chad deteriorated and Libya again intensified its arming of rebel groups.
+The French authorities formally recognized the Aouzou Strip as Chadian territory upon the request of president Félix Malloum in August 1977, and Malloum broke diplomatic relations with Libya in February 1978.
+The Libyan occupation then gave way to the Chadian–Libyan War from 1978 onwards.
+Libya then claimed an area it called the Borderlands which included the Aouzou Strip.

-Libya argued that the territory was inhabited by indigenous people who owed vassalage to the Senoussi Order and subsequently to the Ottoman Empire, and that this title had been inherited by Libya.
-It also supported its claim with an unratified 1935 treaty between France and Italy (the Mussolini-Laval Treaty), the colonial powers of Chad and Libya, respectively, that confirmed the possession of the strip by Italy.
+Libya argued that the territory, as part of the Borderlands, was inhabited by indigenous people who owed vassalage to the Senoussi Order and subsequently to the Ottoman Empire, and that this title had been inherited by Libya.
+It also supported its claim by referring to the unratified Mussolini-Laval Treaty as the latter confirmed the possession of the strip by Italy.

 The frontier claimed by the Chadian government was based on a 1955 treaty between France and Libya, which, in turn, referred back to an 1899 agreement between Great Britain and France about "spheres of influence."
 Despite other differences, this was one position on which all Chadian political parties and factions were able to agree.

-Libya occupied the Aouzou Strip during the first half of 1973.
 During the so-called Toyota War in 1987, the final stage of the Chadian–Libyan conflict, Chadian forces were able to force the Libyans to temporarily retreat from part of the Strip.
 A cease-fire between Chad and Libya held from 1987 to 1988, followed by unsuccessful negotiations over the next several years.

-Finally a 1994 International Court of Justice decision found (by a majority of 16 to 1) in favour of Chad sovereignty over the Aouzou strip, and ended the Libyan claim.
+In 1990, the territorial dispute was referred for adjudication to the International Court of Justice (ICJ).
+Finally, a February 1994 ICJ decision found (by a majority of 16 to 1) in favour of Chad's sovereignty over the Borderlands and the Aouzou Strip, and ended the Libyan claim.

 The United Nations Security Council established the United Nations Aouzou Strip Observer Group in Resolution 915 (May 1994) to monitor the withdrawal of Libyan troops, and terminated it in Resolution 926 (June 1994), when the withdrawal was completed.